scriptsandthings/Jamf_things/Documentation/Virtual Machines/ReadMe.md

-Info on managing VMs running on macOS hosts
+Info on managing Linux and Windows VMs running on macOS hosts.
+Configuring a DEP capable VM snapshot.